Cumulus (software): History

 Cumulus 2.5 was available in five different languages and received the 1993 MacUser magazine Eddy award for "Best Publishing & Graphics Utility".
 In 1995, Canto introduced the scanner software "Cirrus" to focus on the development of Cumulus.

 Cumulus 3, released in 1996, introduced a server version for the first time and contained the possibility to spread files over the Internet via the "Web Publisher".
 Since Apple offered Cumulus 3 with its "Workgroup Server" as a bundle, Cumulus became one of the leading digital asset management systems.

 Cumulus 4 was the first version that was network-ready, and was available for Macintosh, Windows and UNIX operating systems allowing for cross-platform file sharing.
 Released in 1998, the support of Solaris was discounted later.

 Cumulus 5 modified the software core to use an open architecture providing an API to external systems and databases.
 The open architecture of Cumulus 5 also enabled a more functional bridge between Cumulus and the Internet.

 Cumulus 6 introduced Embedded Java Plugin (EJP) which allowed system integrators to build custom Java plug-ins in order to extend the functionality of the Cumulus client.

 Cumulus 6.5 marked the end of the Cumulus Single User Edition product, which was licensed to MediaDex for further development and distribution.

-Cumulus 7 was introduced in the Summer of 2006.
+Cumulus 7 was introduced summer of 2006.

 Cumulus 8 was released in June 2009, with new indexing capabilities taking advantage of multicore/multiprocessor systems, and ability to manage a wider variety of file formats.

-Cumulus 8.5 was released in May, 2011.
+Cumulus 8.5 was released in May 2011.
 Support was added for multilingual metadata, sometimes referred to as "World Metadata."
 Cumulus Sites was updated to support metadata editing and file uploads.

 Cumulus 8.6 was released in July 2012, and contains an updated user interface for the administration of Cumulus Sites and additional features for web-based administration of Cumulus.
 Other additions include features for collaboration links, multi-language support and automated version control.